 Border Collie (Black & White)

-The body is longer than square with well sprung ribs tapering to a fairly deep and moderately broad chest.
+The body is longer than height at withers with well sprung ribs tapering to a fairly deep and moderately broad chest.
 The loins are broad, deep, muscular and only slightly arched.
 In profile the broad, muscular hindquarters complete the topline as it slopes gracefully to the set on of tail.
 The thighs are long and broad with well turned stifles.
 The hocks are short, straight and parallel when viewed from the rear.
 The tail is moderately long, set on low, well furnished and with an upward swirl towards the end.
 This completes the dog's graceful contour.
 The Border Collie has a weather resisting double coat, with a moderately long or smooth, dense, topcoat and a short undercoat.
 There is an abundant mane, breeching and brush.
 On face, ear tips, fore and hind legs the hair is short and smooth.

 Movement and 'Stealth' in the Border Collie